 - Quality sleep improves virtually all measures of recovery.

 - Grueling training brings down my HRV.
-Extreme cold/hot exposure, meditation, breathwork, clean food, and healthy lifestyle practices improve it.
+Extreme cold/hot temperature exposures, meditation, breathwork, clean food, and healthy lifestyle practices improve it.

 - Body temperature fluctuates about half a degree every night.
-But when I travel by plane it increases a full degree that night (easily observed in “trends”).
+But when I travel by plane it increases a full degree that night (easily observed in the app’s “trends”).

 - I recover best when my resting heart rate drops early in the night.
 I do this by finishing workouts three or more hours before bed, reducing evening screen usage, and taking a cold shower 15-30 minutes before sleep.